Light detection and ranging (LiDAR)

-Our commitment to using the most advanced surveying technology has spanned over 30 years and continues today with the use of mobile mapping systems.
-LiDAR allows us to offer our clients increased safety, enhanced scheduling, improved quality and accuracy while reducing cost.
+Our commitment to using the latest in geospatial technology has spanned over 30 years and continues to this day through the use of LiDAR technology.
+LiDAR has become a standard tool for Rice Associates on projects as it allows us to greatly enhance our survey capabilities and offer our clients increased safety, enhanced scheduling, and improved quality and accuracy.

-For the past ten years, Rice Associates has utilized static terrestrial scanners to map highways, bridges, tunnels and buildings.
+For the past 10 years, Rice Associates has utilized static terrestrial scanners to map highways, bridges, tunnels, and buildings.
 LiDAR scanning supports many disciplines including architectural, structural, MEP, and civil.
 LiDAR provides 3-D spatial information as well as conventional survey mapping products.
-Point cloud data can be used to develop BIM models for use in conflict analysis for retrofit and rehabilitation projects, constructability review and implementation planning.
+Point cloud data can be used to develop BIM models for use in conflict analysis for retrofit and rehabilitation projects, constructability review, and implementation planning.